MaxandreJ/portfolio_documentation/docs/tutorials/selector.md

 </p>
 ```

-Now, her diary looks like this:
+This code makes her diary look like this:

 ![A sample html page with default layout.][default]